Skip to content

 What is the difference between rubber and margin grout floats?

-Can grout floats be used on delicate tile surfaces?
+Can grout floats scratch polished tile surfaces?